Why should I submit my work to Cornerstone?

 The Minnesota State University, Mankato Library Services’ department will manage these non-exclusive rights granted.

-When submitting a work to Cornerstone, submitters will be asked to affirm that:
+When submitting a work to Cornerstone, a submitter will be asked to affirm that:

 They are the copyright owner of the work.